Lego Super Mario: Overview

 The Lego Super Mario theme was the result of the collaboration between The Lego Group and Nintendo for the 35th anniversary of the 1985 game Super Mario Bros.
 The sets are essentially a mix between a Lego set and a video game, where people can build real life versions of 2D Super Mario levels, including grasslands, deserts and Bowser's Castle.
 The key part of the theme is the interactive Super Mario figurine.
 Unlike traditional Lego figurines, the Mario figure is large and electronic, (Note: It runs on two AAA batteries.) with the eyes, mouth and chest use an LED display.
 Another key feature of the figurine is the scanner on the bottom of the Mario figurine, and Bluetooth connectivity.
 The scanner uses colors or machine-readable codes to operate.
 The scanner can change the LED display to affect the expressions or actions of Mario.
 For example, if the scanner scans the color red, Mario will detect it as lava and pretends to "lose a life".
 Codes can be placed on enemies, ?
 Blocks, power-ups, Warp Pipes and flag poles to display action on the chest display, like coins when Mario defeats an enemy.
-All of these produce sound effects, attributing the Super Mario franchise.
-Finally, the Mario figurine utilises Bluetooth to connect to the official app.
+All of these produce sound effects, attributing the Mario franchise.
+The Mario figurine utilises Bluetooth to connect to the official app.
 The app can also be used for challenges, as a camera and as a digital instruction booklet, and to update the firmware on the Mario figurine.
 The theme was sold with 11 sets of Mario levels, 4 costume packs which reference previous Mario power ups (Note: These are Fire Mario, Propeller Mario, Cat Mario and Builder Mario.) and a blind-bag collection featuring 10 reoccurring Mario enemies.